top of page

 4-Steeper hills- as the hills get steeper your body will naturally move back.
 This can be subtle and hard to see in your video.
 Look to see if your body is continuously moving over your skis, or if it is getting pushed back, down, or inside.

-5- Ski moves- As you ski more is tempting to just go for steeper runs and more speed, but spend time working on ski moves and you will handle steeper runs with much more confidence and control.
+5- Ski moves- As you ski more, it is tempting to just go for steeper runs and more speed, but spend time working on ski moves and you will handle steeper runs with much more confidence and control.

 bottom of page